Runtime Parameter overrides

 The SDK also provides host events to update Parameters.

-• Via RETS APIs
+• Via REST APIs

 Use REST API requests to apply runtime overrides on Liveboard, Answer, or visualization data.